Mhm-707/Pneumonia-Diagnosing-using-Xray/README.md

 I have used my knowledge from Coursera courses to implement a Binary Classifier for Pneumonia detection I mainly used Keras library to code my model.
 My primary concerns while I was working on the project is to implement the classifier with very high accuracy and at the same time keeping the model size small.
 I used Kaggle Dataset (Chest X-Ray Images (Pneumonia)).
-My hope is that these models can help to improve the diagonsing process :)
+My hope is that these models can help improving the diagonsing process :)

 Model characteristics: